-The Operator currently does not perceive any financial risk or reputation risk among competition related to the implementation of climate related policies.
-Nevertheless, in Q3 2021, the Operator wants to conduct benchmarking with other quarries on health and safety, environment, and quality practices and objectives.
+The Operator currently does not perceive any financial risk or reputation risk among competition related to the implementation of climate-related policies.
+Nevertheless, in 2022, the Operator conducted benchmarking with other quarries on health and safety, environment, and quality practices and objectives.